 Greet the night

 Take a moment to become aware of and to welcome the evening.
-After a long day, irrespective of how busy or productive you think you were, a few quiet moments will center you and bring you back to the present moment.
+After a long day, irrespective of how busy or productive you think you were, a few quiet moments will centre you and bring you back to the present moment.
 If possible, do it outside where you can connect with nature.
 If not, just sit quietly.
 Only a few seconds with full awareness is amazing for clearing the cobwebs gathered during the day.

 Do this whether you have exercised your body or not.
 You don’t have to go into gymnastic contortions, just lengthen your limbs for a few minutes and breathe.
 Emotions, thoughts and impressions gathered during the day become stuck in our bodies.
 It is much easier clearing little blockages than to remove massive blocks later.
 Stretching helps clear the concentration of energy so that the prana (vital life force) can flow optimally through our energy centres.